tymefighter/Forecast/README.md

 from ts.model import DeepNN
 ```

--   RNN based univariate forecasting algorithm with support for multivariate
+-   RNN based multivariate forecasting algorithm with support for multivariate
     exogenous time series.
 This is a recurrent model which takes in any
     recurrent layer (and parameters) and stacks it required number of times.

 ```
-from ts.model import RnnForecastUnivariate
+from ts.model import RnnForecast
 ```

--   Simple RNN based univariate forecasting algorithm with support for multivariate
+-   Simple RNN based multivariate forecasting algorithm with support for multivariate
     exogenous time series.
 This model is built by stacking multiple simple RNN layers.

 ```
-from ts.model import SimpleRnnForecastUnivariate
+from ts.model import SimpleRnnForecast
 ```

--   GRU based univariate forecasting algorithm with support for multivariate
+-   GRU based multivariate forecasting algorithm with support for multivariate
     exogenous time series.
 This model is built by stacking multiple GRU layers.

 ```
-from ts.model import GruForecastUnivariate
+from ts.model import GruForecast
 ```

--   LSTM based univariate forecasting algorithm with support for multivariate
+-   LSTM based multivariate forecasting algorithm with support for multivariate
     exogenous time series.
 This model is built by stacking multiple LSTM layers.

 ```
-from ts.model import LstmForecastUnivariate
+from ts.model import LstmForecast
 ```

 -   The Extreme Time Model - which focuses on forecasting target series with